disulfidebond/MHC_Automation_ML/workflow_comments_filterParse.md

 * delete the top sections, they are descriptive headers
   * start at the entry "rows:" []
   * add a newline before each entry {"Operator":
     * *Comment from JC: The first rule of parsing data effectively is there is no set rule to parsing data effectively.
 Here, I looked through the file for a commonly used keyword that I could use to divide the data up in a meaningful way.
-Any sharp-eyed observers that note this technique is very similar to tokenzing strings for Natural Language Processing get a gold star.*
+Any sharp-eyed observers that note this technique is very similar to tokenzing strings for Natural Language Processing gets a gold star.*
   * The above command will not alter a json file, i.e. newlines are still syntactically correct, but provide an additional anchor for parsing.
   * This will split all entries by row.
 Once newlines are added, the attached python script was used to parse out experiment ID, run ID, a timestamp, and to do an initial filter.
   * This narrowed the list to a manageable 174 entries.